PercyGFX/esoft/readme.md

-hello I am induwara
-test by keshat 1.0
+This project was completed by 4 people within 2 hours for Codemasters Hackethon 1.0